ArminJo/ServoEasing/README.md

 - [C functions on Github](https://github.com/warrenm/AHEasing/blob/master/AHEasing/easing.c)
 - [Interactive cubic-bezier](http://cubic-bezier.com)

+# Internals
+Internally only microseconds (or units (= 4.88 us) if using PCA9685 expander) and not degree are used to speed up things.
+Other expander or libraries can therefore easily be added.<br/>
+Timer1 is used for the Arduino Servo library.
+To have non blocking easing functions its unused **channel B** is used to generate an interrupt 100 us before the end of the 20 ms Arduino Servo refresh period.
+This interrupt then updates all servo values for the next refresh period.

 # Modifying library properties
 To access the Arduino library files from a sketch, you have to first use `Sketch/Show Sketch Folder (Ctrl+K)` in the Arduino IDE.<br/>
 Then navigate to the parallel `libraries` folder and select the library you want to access.<br/>
 The library files itself are located in the `src` sub-directory.<br/>
 If you did not yet store the example as your own sketch, then with Ctrl+K you are instantly in the right library folder.

 ## Using PCA9685 16-Channel Servo Expander
-To enable the use of the expander, open the library file ServoEasing.h and comment out line 37 or define global symbol `USE_PCA9685_SERVO_EXPANDER` which is yet not possible in Arduino IDE:-(.<br/>
+To enable the use of the expander, open the library file ServoEasing.h and comment out line 37 or define global symbol `USE_PCA9685_SERVO_EXPANDER` which is not yet possible in Arduino IDE:-(.<br/>
 Timer1 is then only needed for the startEaseTo* functions.

 ## Using the included [Lightweight Servo library](https://github.com/ArminJo/LightweightServo)
 Using the **Lightweight Servo Library** reduces sketch size and makes the servo pulse generating immune to other libraries blocking interrupts for a longer time like SoftwareSerial, Adafruit_NeoPixel and DmxSimple.<br/>
 Up to 2 servos are supported by this library and they must be attached to pin 9 and/or 10.<br/>
-To enable it, open the library file ServoEasing.h and comment out line 46 or define global symbol `USE_LEIGHTWEIGHT_SERVO_LIB` which is yet not possible in Arduino IDE:-(.<br/>
+To enable it, open the library file ServoEasing.h and comment out line 46 or define global symbol `USE_LEIGHTWEIGHT_SERVO_LIB` which is not yet possible in Arduino IDE:-(.<br/>
 If not using the Arduino IDE, take care that Arduino Servo library sources are not compiled / included in the project.

 ## Reducing library size
 If you have only one or two servos, then you can save program space by using Lightweight Servo library .
 This saves 742 bytes FLASH and 42 bytes RAM.<br/>
-If you do not need the more complex easing functions like `Sine` etc., which in turn need sin(), cos(), sqrt() and pow(), you can shrink library size by approximately 1850 bytes by commenting out line 97 in ServoEasing.h or define global symbol `KEEP_LIBRARY_SMALL` which is yet not possible in Arduino IDE:-(.<br/>
+If you do not need the more complex easing functions like `Sine` etc., which in turn need sin(), cos(), sqrt() and pow(), you can shrink library size by approximately 1850 bytes by commenting out line 97 in ServoEasing.h or define global symbol `KEEP_LIBRARY_SMALL` which is not yet possible in Arduino IDE:-(.<br/>

 # Special examples

 ## SymmetricEasing example